vhdfix/Disk2vhd/README.md

 Despite its small size, Disk2vhd offers powerful capabilities that support a range of operational scenarios: creating virtual machine templates, testing software updates in a sandboxed environment, performing disaster recovery preparations, or archiving entire systems for long-term preservation.
 Because the resulting VHD files are usable across multiple versions of Windows and fully compatible with Hyper-V, the tool continues to be a trusted part of many administrators’ workflows.

-In brief, Disk2vhd is a dependable and efficient tool that links physical systems to virtual platforms, enabling easy system preservation, migration, or duplication.
+In summary, Disk2vhd acts as a robust and efficient connection between physical hardware and virtual environments, simplifying system backup, migration, and replication.